lihuang-zheng/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+ - Express provides routing.
+Express provides a way to break the application into different request handlers for each URL and HTTP method combination.
+ - Express can use middleware.
+You can use included middleware, third-party middleware, or custom middleware.

 - [ ] Describe Middleware?
+- Express middleware are functions that execute during a request to the Express server.
+These function must be in order to perform different operations such as logging or route handlers and some doesn't have to.

 - [ ] Describe a Resource?
+- Resources are databases that can be accessed through an API call.
+CRUD operations can be used.

 - [ ] What can the API return to help clients know if a request was successful?
+- It will return a status 200.

 - [ ] How can we partition our application into sub-applications?
+- We can create a data folder with all our different resources.
+We can create a router folder to hold a different router file for each resource.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.